keesing-technologies/AndroidSdk/README.md

 This _Activity_ leads the end-user through the process of detecting id-documents, detecting ISO conform faces and proceeding a liveness check.
-As a result there will be cropped images of the id-documents pages, as well as valid _JSON_ data to be send to the _JenID Solutions GmbH server_ for further processing, extracting of data and verification.
+As a result there will be cropped images of the id-documents pages, as well as valid _JSON_ data to be send to the verification server for further processing, extracting of data and verification.

 The steps to be taken by the end-user are: